 Rechargeable light bulbs are a newer way to be more eco-friendly while also helping you out in a pinch, should you lose power unexpectedly.

-There are countless items on the market right now that promise to be eco-friendly, using misleading advertising to encourage consumers to purchase the product because it's "better for the environment" — but is it really?
+There are countless items on the market right now that promise to be eco-friendly — but are they really effective?

 In case you haven't seen it already, rechargeable light bulbs are one of the newer things on the market promising to help reduce your energy output while also providing additional benefits.
 But are they worth it?
 Here's why you should consider buying rechargeable light bulbs on your next shopping trip.

 It seems almost everything that requires electricity has a rechargeable option these days, and there are few items that require an outlet to work at all times.
 Rechargeable items not only allow for a multitude of uses, regardless of your access to electricity at the moment, but they're also better for the environment, reducing your amount of waste by being another item that can simply be recharged instead of repurchased.

 On the average day, rechargeable light bulbs appear to work just like regular light bulbs — but when the power goes out, rechargeable light bulbs will continue to provide your home with light.
 While you can still use the traditional methods, rechargeable light bulbs will continue to provide light, though usually at a lower wattage than they do when the power is on.
 This means that if you're caught in a storm, instead of being thrown into darkness, you'll have some light to gather your bearings.

 Rechargeable light bulbs also allow you to create temporary light fixtures in your household without rewiring.
 This makes them renter-friendly, and great for those who like to change up their space frequently.